FuelLabs/sway/docs/book/src/reference/attributes.md

 > **Note**: At the moment, only enum and struct types support the attribute.

-In the example that follows, we originally had `MyStruct` and `MyEnum` types, which we, later on, renamed to `MyStruct` and `MyEnum` in code.
+In the example that follows, we originally had `MyStruct` and `MyEnum` types, which we, later on, renamed to `RenamedMyStruct` and `RenamedMyEnum` in code.
 To keep the backward compatibility of the ABI, we annotate the types with the `#[abi_name]` attribute and give them the original names:

 ```sway
 contract;